OpenNTI/nti.docs.platform.enduser/releases/2019releases.rst

 Alert Symbol in Gradebook when Learner Completes Assignment Unsuccessfully
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An alert symbol displays to learners in their gradebook when s/he completes an assignment unsuccesfully.
+An alert symbol displays to learners in their gradebook when s/he completes an assignment unsuccessfully.

 .. image:: images/gradebookalert.png